Over the past 100 years, Weston Nurseries has evolved in diverse and unexpected ways.

 Some of our Environmentally Sustainable Practices

-Irrigation: In recent years we have developed a large underground water recapturing system in Hopkinton over approximately 6 acres where water for our operations is recycled through a series of catch basins and pipes and recycled back into our ponds.
+Irrigation: We use a large underground water recapturing system in Hopkinton over approximately 6 acres where water for our operations is recycled through a series of catch basins and pipes and recycled back into our ponds.
 We have also installed approximately 5 acres of drip irrigation to replace an overhead spray irrigation system that has decreased our water use by 80%.

 Bulk Products: We operate an 8 acre organic recycling facility in Hopkinton where we collect local debris (grass, leaves, branches, soils, etc.) and process it into finished products to use on landscaping jobs.
 We make our own compost, mulches, topsoil, and planting mixes on site.
 Our compost is very clean and is USDA certified for use in organic food production.